soroush2079/falff_paper/README.md

 2 - fALFF_normalization code was run once slow 4 and slow 5 fALFF were calculated.
 This script normalizes fALFF by dividing the fALFF value of each voxel by the average fALFF of the entire brain for that participant.

 3 - The SPINS_SPASD_Final_ComBat_Code.m should be run once for slow-4 and once for slow-5 after assigning the correct value to the variable "slow" (lines 44 and 45).
 This code takes a .csv file with participant IDs, age, sex, scanner, diagnostic group, TASIT-3-Sar and ER40 scores.
-Then, each variable is assigned a numerical value and consequently,
+Then, each variable is assigned a numerical value and path to standardized (i.e. normalized) fALFF was defined, functional data was loaded, data was harmonized and was eventually saved with the appropriate filename.

+4 -